Buckwell Place: History

-Rev. Robert Hare - of the Hare family who owned nearby Herstmonceux Castle - built the original wing of the house in 1792 as a rectory for himself.
-His nephew, the theologian Julius Charles Hare later occupied the house and extended it in 1833, by constructing a parlour wing and bedroom above.
-Julius Hare also constructed a domed conservatory between the original wing and the new parlour wing.
-It has been written that Julius Hare's library at Buckwell Place was "famous" and he entertained a number of "eminent victorians" including the essayist, historian and philosopher Thomas Carlyle.
-Julius Hare was known to have collected a number of important books and paintings at Buckwell Place, which were later bequeathed to the University of Cambridge, and then subsequently to the Fitzwilliam Museum.
+Rev. Robert Hare. of the Hare family who owned nearby Herstmonceux Castle, built the original wing of the house in 1792 as a rectory for himself.
+His nephew Julius Charles Hare later occupied the house and extended it in 1833, constructing a parlour wing and bedroom above.
+He also built a domed conservatory between the original wing and the new parlour wing.

+Julius Hare was a bibliophile, with a library at the rectory of 20,000 volumes, particularly strong in contemporary German authors.
+His visitors included Thomas Carlyle, with whom he later fell out.
+Hare's German books were later bequeathed to Trinity College, Cambridge.